 Autonomous Standing desk versions: Home edition vs business edition

-If I head on to the home edition, everything will seem lacking.
+For the home edition, everything will seem lacking.
 There will be more wobbliness, less sturdy frames, and a slower motor.
 It’s cheaper than the business edition, but you might be encountering a lot of issues.
 It may even wobble when typing at the highest desk height.
 So the business edition is a wise choice so that you’ll get the best value for your money.

-Overall, the Autonomous Smart desk 2 is a cheap yet decent standing desk that you’ll find useful.
+Overall, the Autonomous Smart Desk 2 is a cheap yet decent standing desk that you’ll find useful.
 Just be sure to get the business edition so that you won’t encounter some issues with stability and the motor.